A Survey on Graph Neural Networks for Time Series: Forecasting, Classification, Imputation, and Anomaly Detection: Framework and Categorization

-In \shortautoref{fig:gnn4ts-na-taxonomy}, we present a unified methodological framework of STGNNs mentioned in \shortautoref{sec:general taxonomy} for time series analysis.
-Specifically, our framework serves as the basis for encoding time series data in the existing literature across various downstream tasks (\shortautoref{fig:gnn4ts-task-taxonomy}).
-As an extension, STGNNs incorporate spatial information by considering the relationships between nodes in the graph and temporal information by taking into account the evolution of node attributes over time.
-Similar to \cite{jin2023spatio}, we systematically categorize STGNNs from three perspectives: \textit{spatial module}, \textit{temporal module}, and \textit{overall model architecture}. \begin{itemize} \item \textbf{Spatial Module.} To model dependencies between time series over time, STGNNs employ the design principles of GNNs on static graphs.
-These can be further categorized into three types: \textit{spectral GNNs}, \textit{spatial GNNs}, and a combination of both (i.e., \textit{hybrid}) \cite{wu2020comprehensive}.
-Spectral GNNs are based on spectral graph theory and use the graph shift operator (like the graph Laplacian) to capture node relationships in the graph frequency domain~\cite{shuman2013emerging,sandryhaila2013discrete,jin2023powerful}.
-Differently, spatial GNNs simplify spectral GNNs by directly designing filters that are localized to each node's neighborhood.
-Hybrid approaches combine both spectral and spatial methodologies to capitalize on the strengths of each method. \item \textbf{Temporal Module.} To account for temporal dependencies in time series, STGNNs incorporate temporal modules that work in tandem with spatial modules to model intricate spatial-temporal patterns.
-Temporal dependencies can be represented in either the \textit{time} or \textit{frequency domains}.
-In the first category of methods, approaches encompass \textit{recurrence-based} (e.g., RNNs~\cite{connor1994recurrent}), \textit{convolution-based} (e.g., TCNs~\cite{wan2019multivariate}), \textit{attention-based} (e.g., Transformers~\cite{wen2022transformers}), and a combination of these (i.e., \textit{hybrid}).
-For the second category, analogous techniques are employed, followed by orthogonal space projections~\cite{jin2023powerful}, such as the Fourier transform. \item \textbf{Model Architecture.} To integrate the two modules, existing STGNNs are either \textit{discrete} or \textit{continuous} in terms of their overall neural architectures.
+\textbf{Model Architecture.} To integrate the two modules, existing STGNNs are either \textit{discrete} or \textit{continuous} in terms of their overall neural architectures.
 Both types can be further subdivided into two subcategories: \textit{factorized} and \textit{coupled}.
 With typical factorized STGNN model architectures, the temporal processing is performed either before or after the spatial processing, whether in a discrete (e.g., STGCN~\cite{yu2018spatio}) or continuous manner (e.g., STGODE~\cite{fang2021spatial}).
 Conversely, the coupled model architecture refers to instances where spatial and temporal modules are interleaved, such as DCRNN~\cite{lidiffusion} (discrete) and MTGODE~\cite{jin2022multivariate} (continuous).
-Other authors refer to very related categories as time-then-space and time-and-space \cite{gao2022equivalence}. \end{itemize}
+Other authors refer to very related categories as time-then-space and time-and-space \cite{gao2022equivalence}. \\

 \textbf{General Pipeline.} In \shortautoref{fig:gnn4ts-pipeline}, we showcase a general pipeline that shows how STGNNs can be integrated into time series analysis.
 Given a time series dataset, we first process it using the \textit{data processing module}, which performs essential data cleaning and normalization tasks, including the extraction of time series topology (i.e., graph structures).
 Subsequently, STGNNs are utilized to obtain time series representations, which can then be passed to different handlers (i.e., \textit{downstream task prediction module}) to execute various analytical tasks, such as forecasting and anomaly detection.